bartificer/programming-by-stealth/docs/pbs24.md

 </html>
 ```

-## Writing Re-usable and Sharable Code
+## Writing Reusable and Sharable Code

-Whether you’re writing code for your own re-use in future projects, for sharing with a team, or for publishing to the world, you need to take some extra care to avoid your code having un-intended side-effects.
+Whether you’re writing code for your own reuse in future projects, for sharing with a team, or for publishing to the world, you need to take some extra care to avoid your code having unintended side-effects.
 The biggest potential danger is littering of the global scope.
 The reason you want to avoid using the global scope for everything is that the global scope can only contain one variable with any given name.
 If you use a globally scoped variable named `x` in your code, then your code conflicts with every other piece of code that uses a globally scoped variable named `x`.
 The fewer globally scoped names your code uses, the less likely it is to conflict with other code.

 Many programming languages make use of a concept known as _namespacing_ or _packaging_, to create a hierarchy of scopes.
-When you create a new API, you would place all your code in its own namespace, so your code would be completely separated from the global scope.
+When you create a new API, you place all your code in its own namespace; so your code would be completely separated from the global scope.
 In Java you organise your code into packages, generally named in reverse-DNS style – if I was publishing Java code I could package it as `net.bartificer.projectName` (Bartificer is my registered business name, and I own the domain `bartificer.net`).
-Perl uses a :: separated hierarchy, so the Perl module that drives www.xkpasswd.net is contained within the package `Crypt::HSXKPasswd`.
+Perl uses a :: separated hierarchy.
+The Perl module that drives www.xkpasswd.net is contained within the package `Crypt::HSXKPasswd`.
 In both of these examples, there would be/is zero littering of the global scope.

 The bad news is that Javascript does not have a built-in mechanism for namespacing.
-However, a workaround has been developed that uses JavaScript objects, and the concept of function closures to simulate traditional namespaces.
-It’s not possible to keep the global namespace completely clean using this workaround, but, it does allow us to limit ourselves to a single globally-scoped variable for all our APIs.
+However, a workaround has been developed that uses JavaScript objects and the concept of function closures to simulate traditional namespaces.
+It’s not possible to keep the global namespace completely clean using this workaround, but it does allow us to limit ourselves to a single globally-scoped variable for all our APIs.

 Before the workaround can make any sense, I need to explain a few new JavaScript concepts – _closures_, the _ternary operator_, and _self-executing anonymous functions_.